terrelsa13/MUMC/README.md

    - $```23 1 * * 1 /usr/local/bin/python3.11 /opt/mumc/mumc.py > /var/log/mumc.log 2>&1```

 # Schedule To Run (Windows)
-* Please consult your favorite search engine for a Windows task scheduler
+* Consult your favorite search engine for a Windows task scheduler

 # Schedule To Run (Other Operating Systems)
-* Please consult your favorite search engine
+* Consult your favorite search engine

 # Donation
 If you find MUMC useful and would like to show support, please consider the option below.